edurant/edurant.github.io/courses/cs4981/week3lab.md

 A few adaptations will need to be made to the tutorial to work with the data and network formats from week 2.
 * `preprocessMiniBatch.m` assumes 4-D data (height, width, channel, sampleNumber).
 It *might* be necessary to modify it if using other data formats.
 You'll likely get an error if this is necessary.
-* See (pruningMain.m)[pruningMain_m.txt] here or on Canvas for the other needed adaptions, including how to resize the images to the 227&times;227 format required by AlexNet
+* See (pruningMain.m)[pruningMain_m.txt] for the other needed adaptions, including how to resize the images to the 227&times;227 format required by AlexNet.
+If you need hints on additional adaptations, please check with the professor.

 1. Provide a graph of model accuracy vs. sparsity (or a similar graph that shows the sparsity/accuracy tradeoff).
 Be sure to sample at enough sparsity proportions to clearly see how the model degrades.
 Your model might degrade at very low sparsity values (10%) or require very high sparsity values to show degradation (>98%).
 1. Make a decision about a sparsity/accuracy tradeoff and discuss why you chose this particular tradeoff.